themarquisdesheric/amber-health/src/pages/articles/2019-09-24-endometriosis-potential-causes.md

 ---
 Ignorance is not bliss when it comes to your health.
 Being truly informed about endometriosis and its treatment options is the only way to receive adequate medical care and successfully manage your health.
 Unfortunately, endometriosis has long been shrouded in myths, medical dogma, gender bias, and misinformation.
 This site is dedicated to bringing up to date, accurate information and resources to patients and their caregivers.

-If you'd like to learn more about endometriosis, please visit my article, [Endometriosis 101](/articles/2019-08-21-endometriosis/).
+If you'd like to learn more about endometriosis, please visit the article [Endometriosis 101](/articles/2019-08-21-endometriosis/).

-This Part of my series, **Endometriosis** (tag to bottom table of contents)
+This Part of the series **Endometriosis** (tag to bottom table of contents)

 <h2>What are the Potential Causes?</h2>